-USB cables, also known as USB leads, provide connection from computers to peripherals such as keyboards, printers, portable media players, network adaptors and pointing devices.
-They are also used to provide electrical power to portable devices via a wall adaptor or computer.
-"USB" stands for Universal Serial Bus.
+USB cables - also known as Universal Serial Bus cables - provide connection from computers and other host devices to peripherals, such as keyboards, printers, network adaptors and pointing devices.
+They are also used to provide electrical power to portable devices, such as mobile phones, portable media players, or handheld games consoles via a wall adaptor or computer.
 To find out more, please visit our ultimate guide to USB cables.

-USB cable are typical components used to operate a range of human interface devices for personal and professional use.
-USB cable are also used as chargers for portable devices like mobile phones, tablets, smartwatches and other electrical products.
+USB cables are typical components used to operate a wide range of devices for personal and professional use.
+USB cables are also used as chargers for portable devices, transferring power to devices such as mobile phones, tablets, smartwatches, and other electrical products.

-USB cables come with various lead lengths from just 30cm through to 15m.
-The length of cable required can depend on your chosen application.
+USB cables come with various lead lengths from less than 30cm through to 15m and above.

 IP ratings describe how "waterproof" the cable is.
-If you are looking for a cable which is water resistant, around IP40 is suitable.
+If you are looking for a cable which is water resistant, a rating of around IP40 is suitable.
 If you require something which is waterproof, you should look at a higher number such as IP67 or IP68.